kuleshov/prism/README.md

 		--path region.path
 		--phase region.phase

 We manually specified a `--K` value of 75, indicating that `prism` should perform inference with the 75 haplotypes that are the closest to the subject within that particular region.
 Although larger values of `K` may yield better performance, the running time and memory usage of the algorithm increases superlinearly with `K`.
-A value of 75 should be suitable for a demonstration, but you find that the phaser takes too much time, we suggest moving to a value of 50 or 40.
+A value of 75 should be suitable for a demonstration, but if the phaser takes too much time, we suggest moving to a value of 50 or 40.

-Over the course of the execution, `prism` will automatically compile the C code it needs to run using SciPy Weave.
+Over the course of the execution, `prism` will automatically compile its C functions using SciPy Weave.

 On a m1.large Amazon EC2 instance, the above command takes about 5 minutes to finish with `--K 75`.